laurie-gao/Boss/README.md

 ## Description

 Boss is a browser app that can be used to keep track of daily tasks -- so basically a todolist app.
-The design is inspired by (copied from) similar apps.
 It has a simple UI and all the basic features you'd expect from a todolist: schedule, organize, archive, and delete tasks.

-Note: This is a personal project with free firebase hosting, not meant for production

 ## Built With